Blodir/SLUDGEMENT/README.md

   * Map pool is static and decided by the organizers
     + All maps will be selected from the official ladder map pool, starting at the first season of 2017, available [here](https://github.com/Blizzard/s2client-proto#map-packs)
 - The organizers reserve the right to change the rules and technical limitations during the competition
-- Your git repo for the bot must not exceed one gigabyte
+- Your git repo for the bot must not exceed one gigabyte in size
 - Please connect us (e.g. in Discord) if you have any questions